AdobeDocs/commerce-admin.en/help/content-design/widget-create.md

 1. On the _Admin_ sidebar, go to **[!UICONTROL Content]** > _[!UICONTROL Elements]_ > **[!UICONTROL Widgets]**.

-1. Locate the widget using filters above the grid and click the widget name.
+1. Locate the widget by using the filters above the grid and then click the widget name.

 1. Make needed changes.